apache/spark/CONTRIBUTING.md

 * PYTHON_VERSION might be one of 3.5/3.6
 * BACKEND might be one of postgres/sqlite/mysql
 * ENV might be one of docker/kubernetes
-* KUBERNETES_VERSION - required for Kubernetes tessts - currently KUBERNETES_VERSION=v1.13.0.
+* KUBERNETES_VERSION - required for Kubernetes tests - currently KUBERNETES_VERSION=v1.13.0.

 The kubernetes env might not work locally as easily as other tests because it requires your host to be setup properly (specifically it installs minikube cluster locally on your host and depending